nginxinc/kubernetes-ingress/docs/content/tutorials/ingress-path-regex-annotation.md

 This document section explains how to deploy and configure Mergeable Ingress Type.

-You will deploy a Master Ingress and two Minion Ingresses.
-Next, you will configure them with `path-regex` annotations.
+First, you will deploy a Master Ingress and two Minion Ingresses.
+Then, you will configure them with `path-regex` annotations.

 Create a Master Ingress.